Graph Quantum Magic Squares and Free Spectrahedra: Graph Quantum Magic Squares

-In the non-graph case, \cite{DDN20} showed that every quantum permutation matrix is an Arveson extreme point of the free spectrahedron $\mathcal{M}^{(n)}$.
-Since graph quantum permutation matrices form a subclass of quantum permutation matrices subject only to additional linear constraints the same argument used in \cite{DDN20} also applies in the graph setting.
+In the non-graph case, \cite{DDN20} showed that every quantum permutation matrix is an Arveson extreme point of the free spectrahedron \(\mathcal{M}^{(n)}\).
+Since graph quantum permutation matrices form a subclass of quantum permutation matrices subject only to additional linear constraints, the same argument used in \cite{DDN20} also applies in the graph setting and we have the following corollary.